SFDO-Tooling/CumulusCI/docs/metadata_etl.md

 A primary example use case for Metadata ETL is deployment of Standard Value Sets.
-Standard Value Sets, which define the picklist values available on standard fields like `Opportunity.StageName`, are not packageable, and as such must be part of an application\'s unpackaged metadata.
-They\'re critical to many applications: a Business Process, for example, will fail to deploy if the Stage values it includes are not available.
-And lastly, they come with a serious danger for deployment into subscriber orgs: deploying Standard Value Sets is an overwrite operation, so all existing values in the target org that aren\'t part of the deployment are deactivated.
-This means that it\'s neither safe nor maintainable to store static Standard Value Set metadata in a project and deploy it.
+Standard Value Sets, which define the picklist values available on standard fields like `Opportunity.StageName`, are not packageable, and as such must be part of an application's unpackaged metadata.
+They're critical to many applications: a Business Process, for example, will fail to deploy if the Stage values it includes are not available.
+And lastly, they come with a serious danger for deployment into subscriber orgs: deploying Standard Value Sets is an overwrite operation, so all existing values in the target org that aren't part of the deployment are deactivated.
+This means that it's neither safe nor maintainable to store static Standard Value Set metadata in a project and deploy it.

 These three facets - non-packageability, application requirements, and deployment safety -all support a Metadata ETL approach.
-Rather than attempting to deploy static metadata stored in the repository, the product\'s automation should _extract_ the Standard Value Set metadata from the org, _transform_ it to include the desired values (as well as all existing customization), and _load_ the transformed metadata back into the org.
+Rather than attempting to deploy static metadata stored in the repository, the product's automation should _extract_ the Standard Value Set metadata from the org, _transform_ it to include the desired values (as well as all existing customization), and _load_ the transformed metadata back into the org.
 CumulusCI now ships with a task,